Al MacKenzie

 Al MacKenzie is a fictional character appearing in American comic books published by Marvel Comics.

-Alphonso "Mack" Mackenzie appeared in the Marvel Cinematic Universe TV series Agents of S.H.I.E.L.D., portrayed by Henry Simmons.
-He eventually became the new director of S.H.I.E.L.D.
+Alphonso "Mack" MacKenzie appeared in the Marvel Cinematic Universe (MCU) television series Agents of S.H.I.E.L.D., portrayed by Henry Simmons.
+After briefly becoming the host of Spirit of Vengeance, he eventually became the new director of S.H.I.E.L.D.

 Publication history

 Al MacKenzie first appeared in Nick Fury vs. S.H.I.E.L.D. #3 (Aug.
 1988), and was created by Bob Harras and Paul Neary.

-The character subsequently appears in Nick Fury, Agent of S.H.I.E.L.D. #1-7 (Sept.
-1989-Jan.
+The character subsequently appears in Nick Fury, Agent of S.H.I.E.L.D. #1–7 (Sept.
+1989–Jan.
 1990).

 An entry for Al MacKenzie appears in issue four of the reference series The Official Handbook of the Marvel Universe Update '89.

 Fictional character biography

 Al MacKenzie was born in Austin, Texas.
 He was once the C.I.A. liaison to S.H.I.E.L.D.
 He became romantically involved with Contessa Valentina Allegra di Fontaine after a while, which led to an estrangement between him and Nick Fury.
 Because of this, he returned to the CIA with the Contessa.

 MacKenzie later joined the S.H.I.E.L.D. organization full-time, and spent considerable time as the senior liaison officer to the C.I.A.
 Subsequently, under unknown circumstances, MacKenzie resigned from S.H.I.E.L.D., and wrote a "tell-all" book entitled UnSHIELDed: an Unauthorized Insider's Look Behind the World's Most Powerful Global Spy Network, which purportedly explained some of the history behind the organization from his point of view.
 Since then, he also acted as an unofficial source to Ben Urich, prodding Urich and Jessica Jones to attempt to expose Fury's unauthorized mission to Latveria.